ctcl-bregis/ctclsite-rust/config/projects/content/cams.md

 The codename for the Python version of CAMS was "Rainbow Trout", starting the [Trout theme for Python web software](../codenames/).

 ## Rust
 In February 2024, I have started to move to Rust for all web software development.
 There was the idea to write CAMS in Rust in early 2023 but I never got to it.
 I plan to start development of CAMS once I have a better understanding of Rust after the completion of the Rust versions of ContactList and SLAG which both use databases.

 With the successes of rewriting [the website](../ctclsite/), [ToDoKiosk](../todokiosk/) and [ContactList](../contactlist/) in Rust using the Actix Web framework, I have decided to write CAMS in Rust once the time comes.

 The codename for the Rust version of CAMS is "Red Rock Crab" and was chosen in early 2023.

+The source code for CAMS is hosted on GitHub: [https://github.com/ctcl-bregis/cams-rust]